Azure/karpenter-provider-azure/docs/workshops/1_install_karpenter.md

 ### Create a Directory for the Workshop

-Create directory, and add it to the path for installed tooling.
+Create the workshop's directory hierarchy, and add it's tooling bin to the path.

 ```bash
 mkdir -p ~/environment/karpenter/bin